developer-portal/content/README.md

 # Content for Fedora Developer Portal

 This repository contains the text content for the [Fedora Developer Portal](https://developer.fedoraproject.org/).
-See [project page](https://fedoraproject.org/wiki/Websites/Developer) on Fedora Wiki.
+See the [project page](https://fedoraproject.org/wiki/Websites/Developer) on Fedora Wiki.

 If you are here to submit issue or PR regarding the portal itself, please do so in the website repository: https://github.com/developer-portal/website.

 ## How to submit content

-1. Read our [contribution guide](./CONTRIBUTING.md) about writing a content
+1. Read our [contribution guide](./CONTRIBUTING.md) about writing content
 2. Learn about [markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
-3. [Create new](https://help.github.com/articles/creating-new-files/) or modify existing files with content
+3. [Create new](https://help.github.com/articles/creating-new-files/) or modify existing files within this repository

 ## How to test your changes

-You can easily review the markdown formatting directly on Github but if you want to see how your changes look in context of the whole website, you might want to take a look at the [Website repository](https://github.com/developer-portal/website) and run a local instance of the portal.
+You can easily review the markdown formatting directly on Github but if you want to see how your changes look in context of the whole website, you might want to take a look at the [website](https://github.com/developer-portal/website) repository and run a local instance of the portal.

 ### Structure

-The website would consist of several sections.
-Each section would contain a set of pages.
+The website consists of several sections.
+Each section contains a set of pages.
-Each content file must start with initial section in YAML syntax describing the title and where the file belongs.
+Each content file must start with an initial section in YAML syntax describing the title and where the file belongs.

 #### An example for DevAssistant

 Every file except the main page would start with:

 ```yaml
 ---
 title: Some Title      # This title is shown in menus